|2733 Shirley Street • Eugene, OR 97404

 ABOUT THE COMPANY

-the age of 4 and started teaching by age 12.
-In addition to spending years
+piano at the age of 4 and started teaching by age 12.
+In addition to spending

 Disneyland, a pianist for the Don Ellis Big Band, a concert organist for

-Hammond and Conn Organ Corporation, a composer and arranger.
+Hammond and Conn Organ Corporations, and as composer and arranger.

 Don's first store, known as Keyboard Associates, was originally located

 inside the Oakway Mall.
-When the Mall went through a large renovation, the
+When the Mall went through an extensive renovation

-store moved to Delta Oaks shopping center (next to Rodda Paint).
+in the late 90's, the store moved to Delta Oaks shopping center (next to Rodda

-Stadium.
-Because his store had started offering more than just keyboard
+Autzen Stadium.
+Because his business had started offering more than just

-products (guitars, amps, recording gear, etc.), that, combined with the
+keyboard products (guitars, amps, recording gear, etc.), combined with an

-increased floor space, generated a new name for the business - Musician's
+increased need for floor space, a new business name was established -

 After about 10 years operating as Musician's Depot, Don harnessed an